 It's not necessarily true that you'll have more morning sickness if you're expecting twins.

 Although some women expecting twins or more report lots of morning sickness, others do not experience any.

 If you do experience morning sickness, you may find it helps to eat little and often, and to avoid getting hungry.

 Pressure from your womb (uterus) pushing on your stomach may make you more prone to heartburn and indigestion as well.

 Speak to your midwife, who may refer you to an obstetric physiotherapist.

-If you register with Tamba on their website, you can download their healthy multiple pregnancy guide for free.
+If you register with Twins Trust on its website, you can download a healthy multiple pregnancy guide for free.